 Few things peg the adrenaline meter more solidly than saltwater salmon fishing in Alaska.
 The deep, cold, clean waters produce some of the strongest, largest salmon in the world.
-At no time in its life-cycle wil a salmon be larger or stronger than it is on the open ocean where it has plenty to eat, and room to run.
-They are caught using a variety of techniques, ranging from slow-drifting with bait, to trolling, to casting spinning gear and even fly-fishing.
+At no time in its life-cycle will a salmon be larger or stronger than it is on the open ocean where it has plenty to eat and room to run.
+A variety of methods are used to catch them, ranging from slow-drifting with bait, to trolling, to casting spinning gear and even fly-fishing.

-Of all the fish found in Alaska, salmon are by far the most popular.
+Of all the fish found in Alaska, salmon is by far the most popular.

 Alaska's Salmon Species

 Five species ply Alaska's waters (six, if you include steelhead), and they are found from Southeast up to the waters of the Arctic Ocean.
 Each of Alaska's salmon has two names, as follows: